themrleon/rpi-experiments/README.md

 ```

 The tools:
-* raspistill: Used to take pictures, supports 5MP
+* raspistill: Used to take pictures, supports up to 5MP
-* raspivid: Used to record videos, supports 1080p 30 FPS
+* raspivid: Used to record videos, supports up to 1080p 30 FPS

 Handy commands:
 * Take 5MP picture waiting 5s: `raspistill -o image.jpg -w 2592 -h 1944`